SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Database_configuration_in_Cube/Configuring_the_database_settings_in_Cube.md

 > [!IMPORTANT]
 > An Amazon Keyspaces database requires a separate indexing database.
-> For information on how to configure an indexing database, see [ElasticSearch database](xref:Elasticsearch_database) or [OpenSearch database](xref:OpenSearch_database).
+> For information on how to configure an indexing database, see [Elasticsearch database](xref:Elasticsearch_database) or [OpenSearch database](xref:OpenSearch_database).

 > [!NOTE]
-> If you don't see the `Amazon Keyspaces` option, it means that your server is not compatible because it is not running DataMiner version 10.3.0/10.3.3 or higher.
+> If you do not see the `Amazon Keyspaces` option, it means that your server is not compatible because it is not running DataMiner version 10.3.0/10.3.3 or higher.

 To configure the connection to an [Amazon Keyspaces database](xref:Amazon_Keyspaces_Service), proceed as follows: